421: Monster A-Go Go

 [Train whistle.]
 [Sung.]
 There’s a little hotel called the Shady Rest at the Junction …

-A line from the theme song to the TV series Petticoat Junction.
+A line from the theme song to the TV sitcom Petticoat Junction.
 Sample lyrics: “There's a little hotel called the Shady Rest at the junction/(Petticoat Junction)/It is run by Kate, come and be her guest at the junction/(Petticoat Junction).”

 Oh, would you look: all the canned peaches you could want!